DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Other Detailed Experimental Settings

 In forgery attacks, we implement different targeted adversarial attacks to craft fake `trained' samples.
 Specifically, for DUA, DVBW, ZeroMark, and DW.
 We set the target label to 4.
 For UBW-P/C, since UBW tests whether the testing samples are misclassified (without specifying the target label), we implement the forgery attacks using untargeted methods.
 For DI, MIA, and Rapid, our objective is to increase the output confidence of these forged samples.
 Therefore, we apply a reverse untargeted attack (\ie, in contrast to the optimization direction of untargeted attacks) to maximize confidence.

-\subsection{Other Detailed Experimental Settings}
+\section{Other Detailed Experimental Settings}

-As default settings, we train ResNet-18 on CIFAR-10 from scratch for 90 epochs with a learning rate of 0.03.
+As default settings, we train ResNet-18 on CIFAR-10 from scratch for in total 90 epochs with a learning rate of 0.03.
 The batch size is set to 128.
-Moreover, since batch normalization in ResNet-18 does not support DP-SGD, we alter these layers with group normalization.
-For EF-based methods, we use the Blended method~\cite{chen2017targeted}, which applies a weighed blend of a specific trigger pattern and the original image, with the trigger pattern assigned a weight of 0.2.
-The experiments are conducted using at most 4 NVIDIA RTX 3090 GPUs.
+Moreover, since batch normalization in ResNet-18 does not support DP-SGD, we alter these layers with modern group normalization.
+For EF-based methods, we use the Blended method~\citep{chen2017targeted}, which applies a weighed blend of a specific trigger pattern and the original image, with the trigger pattern assigned a weight of 0.2.